aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2021/aspose-words-for-net-21-4-release-notes/_index.md

 Related issue: WORDSNET-21246

-The constructors for StructuredDocumentTagRangeStart and StructuredDocumentTagRangeEnd classes have been published.
+The constructors for StructuredDocumentTagRangeStart and StructuredDocumentTagRangeEnd classes have been made public.
 Now the instances of these classes can be created manually.

 {{< highlight csharp >}}
 /// <summary>